-This gives us a focus to understand the enablers of high performance for leadership, what the key factors of great leaders are across your organization that drive engagement, and how to coach those attributes to increase leadership effectiveness.
+This gives us a focus to understand the enablers of high performance for leadership, what the key factors of great leaders are across your organization that drives engagement, and how to coach those attributes to increase leadership effectiveness.
 It also unveils the factors that equip and contribute to what employees are able to do.
 If employees are appropriately equipped with the right tools, processes, and resources, they will be enabled to perform at their highest level.
 In other words, they will be equipped to be more engaged.

-Once we have measurement and insight into what drives employee engagement, the factors needed to equip employees to do their job, and what contributes to great leadership, we understand what matters so we can create moments that matter most.
+Once we have measurement and have insight into what drives employee engagement, the factors needed to equip employees to do their job, and what contributes to great leadership, we understand what matters so we can create moments that matter most.
 For some organizations, it’s onboarding or exit interviews.
 For other organizations, it’s defining culture or development plan strategies, while for others the main focus should remain on building engagement—it may be too early to think about creating moments if we first need to increase engagement and the “care factor” of your workforce.

 A great employee survey is part art and part science.
 Your company is unique and your employee experience program should be as well.
 Our goal when listening to employees is to measure what matters most to them and then equip leaders to get laser focused on taking actions to improve their team's performance and ultimately, the company's performance.